Birgit Kober

 Birgit Kober (born 10 July 1971) is a German Paralympic athlete.
-She initially competed in F34 seated throwing events, and from 2011-2013 she became the reigning champion at European, World and Paralympic level in both shot put and javelin in her class.
+She initially competed in F34 seated throwing events, and from 2011 to 2013 she became the reigning champion at European, World and Paralympic level in both shot put and javelin in her class.
 At the 2012 Summer Paralympic Games in London, she broke the world record in both her events.
 Following changes to the IPC rules for seated throws in 2014, she chose to compete in a standing position as an F36 athlete.
 She won the F36 shot put at the 2016 Summer Paralympic Games with a Paralympic record throw.
 As of April 2017 she is World Record holder in the Women's F36 shot put, a distance of 11.52 m set in July 2016.

 Career history

 Early history

 Kober was born in 1971 and grew up in Munich.
 She took to sport at a young age, and by 14 she was involved in athletics and the javelin throw while at school in Munich.
 At the age of 16 a reaction with medical treatment left her deaf, and a year later she suffered an epileptic seizure.
 While still a teenager she moved to the Ruhr region where she attended a school for the deaf.
 She continued her education, specializing in medicine but was forced to cut her studies in 2006 to help care for her sick mother.
 In 2007 Kober suffered from a status epilepticus and she was rushed to hospital, but after complications she was left with ataxia.